8ta4/spam/README.md

 This function receives a JavaScript object.
 Your job is to check the `agent` property on that object and return the right prompt string.
 The `config.cljs` file that `spam init` creates for you comes with a complete example showing every property available for each agent.

-> Do I have to compare and choose from a list of drafts?
+> Do I have to choose from a list of drafts?

 No. That's the tool's job.
 Manually comparing slightly different drafts is a great way to lose your mind.